History, tourist information, and nearby accommodation

 Rose Price laid out most of the gardens we see today, including the new west-facing walled gardens, in the exact dimensions of Noah's Ark according to the Bible.
 The gardens are bordered by brick, rather than local stone.
 Though brick is more expensive, it holds heat better, and as a result, Tregwainton's walled garden is virtually frost-free.
 This enabled vegetables to be planted earlier in the year and means the gardens can support tender varieties of plants not viable under normal conditions.

-From 1925 Sir Edward Bolitho sponsored a plant-hunting expedition to Burma and assam.
-The results of the expedition meant Tregwainton was the first place in Britain to grow some varieties of Eastern plants.
+From 1925 Sir Edward Bolitho sponsored a plant-hunting expedition to Burma and Assam.
+The results of the expedition meant Trengwainton was the first place in Britain to grow some varieties of Eastern plants.
 One of the major successes of that seed-hunting trip was sweet-smelling rhododendrons that come into bloom in late Spring.

 The gardens were opened to the public in 1931 and thirty years later Sir Edward Bolitho gave 98 acres of park and gardens to the National Trust.
 Twenty five of those acres are open to the public.